We organize our thoughts and the world into stories so we can try and make sense of it all.

 The John Lewis Story

-John Lewis is the client we proudly donate our time to helping.
+John Lewis was the client we proudly donated our time to helping.
 We wrote and produced his 50th and 60th birthday films (above) as a tribute to this American hero.

-When someone walks into Congressman’s office they are often shown this film prior to meeting with the Congressman.
+When someone walked into Congressman Lewis’ office they were often shown this film prior to meeting with the Congressman.

 It is a story from steam engines to search engines.